gardenfence/blocklist/README.md

 It might not suit your needs though.
 These are some other recommended lists which you might find useful:

-- [PaulaToThePeople's FediBlock](https://joinfediverse.wiki/FediBlock) is a manually curated list, and is formatted for manual reference, not importing.

 - [Seirdy's Fediverse Blocklists](https://seirdy.one/posts/2023/05/02/fediverse-blocklists/) has several manually curated block lists in different levels of severity.

 - [Oliphant’s Blocklists](https://writer.oliphant.social/oliphant/blocklists) contains a variety of lists automatically combined from a variety of sources.